Chapter 17 – Lifeforce

 The darkness erupted into a seething, black aura around Esaax.
 Give up, they pressed.

-As the kwazai's defiant roar faded, the darkness found themself possessed of a cold, absolute hatred, a feeling stronger than anything that they had felt in their hours-long existence.
-In the face of what seemed to him like a real hope for salvation, Esaax had become too strong to simply erase—this would not do, the darkness determined at once with a vicious resolve.
+As the kwazai's defiant roar faded, the darkness found themself possessed of a cold, absolute hatred, a feeling stronger than anything they'd felt in their hours-long existence.
+In the face of what seemed like real hope for salvation, Esaax had become too strong to simply erase—this wouldn't do, the darkness determined with a vicious resolve.

 There will be no hope, no strength, no life for you, they declared hatefully.
 I will make you accept this.
 I will make you pray for oblivion!

-The darkness unleashed a massive, hollow roar within Esaax's mind.
-They seemed to retreat back into the corners of Esaax's mind from whence they had come, the dark aura vanishing and revealing his blue skin once more—but then the darkness sent a bolt of their power shooting down Esaax's spine, dealing grievous damage to his pseudobrain before seeming to explode in a burst of pain within the end of his tail, temporarily distorting the perception of his oculons.
+The darkness unleashed a massive, hollow roar within Esaax's head.
+They seemed to retreat back into the corners of his mind, the dark aura vanishing and revealing his blue skin once more—but then the darkness sent a bolt of their power shooting down Esaax's spine.
+There was a burst of pain in the end of his tail, temporarily distorting the perception of his oculons.

-A split-second later, there was a bright, orange flash, and Esaax was shocked out of breath and onto his knees.
+A split-second later, there was a bright, orange flash that shocked Esaax out of breath and onto his knees.

 - o -